victor-Lopez25/viclib/README.md

 To have any of these take effect, you must define them _before_ including this file

- - BASE_TYPES_IMPLEMENTATION if you want to have the implementation.
+ - VICLIB_IMPLEMENTATION if you want to have the implementation.
  - READ_ENTIRE_FILE_MAX if you want to have a max file read size for the ReadEntireFile function.
 It'll default to 0xFFFFFFFF.
  - QUIET_ASSERT if you want the assertions to only crash instead of print and add a breakpoint.
  - RELEASE_MODE to have some stuff work faster, right now, assertions get compiled out when this is defined.